maplibre_gl 0.21.0 copy "maplibre_gl: ^0.21.0" to clipboard

 }

-iOS app crashes on startup #
+iOS app crashes when using location based features #

 Please include the NSLocationWhenInUseUsageDescription as described here